thoughtbot/form_props/README.md

 ![Build Status](https://github.com/thoughtbot/form_props/actions/workflows/build.yml/badge.svg?branch=main)

-FormProps is a Rails form builder that outputs HTML attributes instead of tags.
-Now you can enjoy the conviences of Rails helpers in other view libraries like React, and React Native.
+FormProps is a Rails form builder that outputs HTML props instead of tags.
+Now you can enjoy the power and convenience of Rails helpers in React!

 By separting attributes from tags, FormProps can offer greater flexbility than normal Rails form builders; allowing designers to stay longer in HTML land and more easily